Paradox2002de/Paradox2002de/README.md

 My name's Ezra and I recently turned 22 years old.

-☞I'm from Germany,but I am fluid in English.(And German...duh)
+☞I'm from Germany,but I am fluid in English.

 ☞I am a Santanist!(No I do not believe in Satan)